2025 Northern Ireland Open: Final

 Jack Lisowski (pictured in 2016) defeated Judd Trump 9–8 to win the first ranking title of his professional career.

-The final was played as the best of 17 frames, held over two sessions, between the world number one Trump and the world number 29 Lisowski.
+The final was played as the best of 17 frames, held over two sessions, between the world number one Judd Trump and the world number 29 Jack Lisowski.
 Trump played in his sixth Northern Ireland Open final, having previously won four titles and been runner-up once, while Lisowski competed in the final of the tournament for the first time.
-It was Trump's 50th ranking final and Lisowski's seventh.
+It was Trump's fiftieth ranking final and Lisowski's seventh.
 The players had contested three previous ranking finals, at the 2020 World Grand Prix, the 2021 German Masters, and the 2021 Gibraltar Open, all of which had been won by Trump.
 Trump had won their eight previous professional matches.
 The final was played before 1,435 spectators, a record audience for any UK snooker event outside of the Masters.

 Lisowski won the 39-minute opening frame after a safety battle on the colours, but Trump won the second with a 97 break and also took the 48-minute third frame after Lisowski missed the last blue.
 Lisowski came from 53 points behind to win frame four, tying the scores at 2–2 at the mid-session interval.
 Trump won frame five after a red to a centre pocket and making a frame-winning break of 36, but Lisowski responded with his seventh century of the tournament, a 112, tying the scores again at 3–3.
 Lisowski was on a break of 49 in frame seven when he called a foul on himself, and Trump made a frame-winning clearance of 75.
 In the eighth frame, Trump ran out of position on a break of 48, and Lisowski won the frame with a 62 clearance.
 The first session ended level at 4–4.